Separation and divorce hurts. There’s no getting around that fact.

 Separated parents feel responsible for their child’s suffering.
 Parents must remain united in their commitment to ensuring that any adverse impact on their children is kept to a minimum, and, if any are identified they are immediately met with an appropriate united response.
 Conflict between parents will certainly exacerbate the impact on the children, potentially dramatically.

-If you detect a dramatic change in your children’s behaviour and emotions, and your efforts to support them aren’t helping, please seek urgent help.
+If you detect a dramatic change in your children’s behavior and emotions, and your efforts to support them aren’t helping, please seek urgent help.
 Early intervention can help both you and your children to get the support required to see you through this difficult time.